joelshepherd/tabliss/README.md

 To develop with external services you will additionally need to signup for your own API keys and enter them into your `.env` file.
 Get started by copying the example provided `cp .env.example .env`.

+Please keep in mind that the development environment is designed with Linux in mind.
+Instructions may not run on Windows.
+You also should have whatever your distribution equivalent of `dnf -y groupinstall "Development Tools"` is installed, as some `node_modules` need to be compiled before use.

 ## Translations

 Checkout the guide to [adding translations](TRANSLATING.md).